Notes on the Geography of The United Kingdom: Birmingham

 The church sits in a large square given by Charles Colmore, who owned the surrounding property and hoped to profit from the church's presence.

-The square is said to be the city's only true Georgian square, neatly rimmed with three story houses.
+The square is said to be the city's only true Georgian square, neatly rimmed with three-story houses.
 The sign is of cast iron.
-It's heavy and of a type appearing on many street corners in the city.
+It's heavy and of a type that appears on many street corners in the city.